House Fly Control - FAQ's

 We have two species of house fly in the UK that most people will be familiar with.
 These are the common house fly (Musca domestica) and the lesser house fly (Fannia canicularis)

-At first glance they both look very similar and both share a very similar life cycle.
+At first glance, both look very similar, and both share a very similar life cycle.
 They are about 6mm long, grey in colour and have four distinctive dark stripes running down the thorax, the section between the wings.

 The reason surface application of insecticide can prove so effective resides with a very unpleasant behavior of these flies.

 Vomit Anyone?
-Once they have stopped to rest, they automatically taste or sample the surface they have just landed on, by regurgitating what they have just consumed.
-This release of digestive juices, dissolves any food stuffs, and allows the flies to then lap or sponge it up and consume it.
+Once they have stopped to rest, they automatically taste or sample every surface they land on, by regurgitating what they have just consumed.
+This release of digestive juices dissolves any food stuffs, and allows the flies to then lap or sponge it up and consume it.

-This behaviour is a major reason why these flies can so easily spread diseases and these deposits can commonly be seen as unsightly speckles on light coloured or glazed surfaces on which they have rested.
+This behaviour is a significant reason why these flies can so easily spread diseases, and these deposits can commonly be seen as unsightly speckles on light coloured or glazed surfaces on which they have rested.